-The Italian town of Mondovi is located between the mountains, hills and plain; on the one hand the city overlooks the plain crossed by the Po River, which leads to Turin; from the other, it is situated on a hill that marks the border of the “Langhe”, the land of truffles and wines.
+The Italian town of Mondovi is located between the mountains and the plains: on one side the town overlooks the plain crossed by the Po River which leads to Turin; from the other it is situated on a hill that marks the border of the “Langhe”, the land of truffles and wines.

 The church, a work by Giovenale Boetto da Fossano, is an example of the Jesuit baroque style and contains precious frescoes by Andrea Pozzo* and two marble side altars, one of which is also the work of Andrea Pozzo.

 Andrea Pozzo (1642-1709) was an artist very accomplished at using perspective to create open spaces and giving a painting the illusion of great depth.